ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _The organ of the temperance reform._](https://chroniclingamerica.loc.gov/lccn/sn90068762/1852-11-12/ed-1/seq-1)

 #### 1852-11-12 &middot; Cincinnati, O. [Ohio]

 <table style="width: 100%;"><tr><td style="width: 50%">

-aper upon the mind of a family ot
+a newspaper upon the mind of a family ot
 children, write to the editor oi th Ogdens.
 bnrg Sentinel as follows:
 &quot;I have found it to be a universal fact with­